Online Since 1999 Site Secure

 Step 1: Turn the Three 5G Hub router upside down, and you’ll find a SIM card slot hidden away on the bottom.
 Lift the flap to expose the slot.

 Step 2: Put the SIM card in that slot.
 Make sure to push it in until you hear a click, then close the flap.
-The SIM card you receive will be a trio SIM – Three always sends a trio SIM, as this houses all three possible SIM card sizes, but it’s the middle size (a micro-SIM) that you want here.
+The SIM card you receive will be a trio SIM – Three always sends a trio SIM, as this houses all three possible SIM card sizes, but it’s the smallest size (a nano-SIM) that you want here.

 Step 3: Plug the power cable into the back of the Three 5G Broadband router and then plug the other end into a socket.
 Think about placement though before choosing a socket – somewhere fairly central in your home could be a good idea, so you get even coverage, and an upstairs windowsill is also often a good spot, so there are fewer obstacles between the router and the nearest mast.

-Step 5: The Three 5G Hub is now ready to go, and you can connect devices to it using the supplied network name and password – these can be found on a sticker on the back of the router.
+Step 5: The Three 5G Hub is now ready to go, and you can connect devices to it over Wi-Fi using the supplied network name and password – these can be found on a sticker on the back of the router.
+Alternatively, you can connect using the supplied Ethernet cable if the device you want to use is nearby and supports Ethernet.

-If you get stuck or want to change the password then you can refer to the simple manual for additional help.
-There’s also a handy Three 5G Broadband app that you can use to manage most settings.
+If you get stuck or want to change the password, then you can refer to the simple manual for additional help.

 You might also want to try moving the router around to a few different spots and testing the speeds you get.

-Ultimately though, other than putting the SIM card in this is a true plug-and-play device, making it vastly simpler to get up and running than with fibre broadband, especially as there’s no landline or engineer visits required.
+Ultimately though, other than putting the SIM card in this is a true plug-and-play device, making it vastly simpler to get up and running than with fibre broadband, especially as there are no engineer visits or landlines required.

 Design and Features

-There is also a selection of ports – such as one for the power cable (as this is a mains-powered device), a USB port, external antenna ports, and a couple of Ethernet ports – but these are all neatly tucked away at the back.
+There is also a selection of ports – such as one for the power cable (as this is a mains-powered device), one to plug in a phone, and a couple of Ethernet ports – but these are all neatly tucked away at the back.
 The power button is also at the back.

 As for features, The Three 5G Broadband Hub supports both 2.4Ghz and 5GHz Wi-Fi.
 The first of those can provide a signal over longer distances, while the second is faster at short range.
 There’s also support for Wi-Fi 6, which results in higher speeds and lower latency.